akarande0906/GenerativeAI/mcp/basic_mcp_server/README.md

 1. Add 2 numbers
 2. Generate a Greeting for the user.
+3. Gets the weather for a specific city.
+4. Tells you a 'Dad' joke.

 To interact with the MCP Server, in the Chat interface set the mode to 'Agent' instead of 'Ask'.

 **TBD**

 I am adding more features to the MCP Server.
 Generally MCP Servers cater to a specific domain/feature, but I'm going to call this a Swiss Army Knife just to experiment with different interfaces.
-What I'm planning to add next:
+What I'm planning to add/update next:
-1. Simple Weather service, which I will extend to a trip planner.
-For now if you ask for the weather you will see a 'Currently disabled' message.
+1. The Simple weather service will pick up the first matching city name.
+So 'Whats the weather in Salem' for example may return the weather for Salem, Oregon and not Salem, Massachusetts.
+This ambiguity can be addressed through elicitation, which needs to be added in.
+2. The code in server.py is packed into one file.
+This will need to be modularized for better readability.
+3. Write MCP Servers for very specific domains.